gramsower/new-mountains-wellness/CAPSTONEPROP.md

     - ability to make and change appointments on calendar (availability is set by owner)
     - view all previous appointments
     - view all previous invoices (paid and outstanding)
-    - view treatment notes (limited view?)
+    - view treatment notes (limited view?)~~

+- Update: May 7, 2023: No API or other public resources available for Noterro, the current client management system used.
+No backend possible.

 - April 6, 2023, and April 27, 2023:
   * Planning for first project meeting, time/date: May 5, 2023, 9:30 am (1 hr duration)